jhpyle/docassemble/_docs/admin.md

 * PyPI Username
 * PyPI Password

-From the Other settings menu, the user can:
+From the "Other settings" menu, the user can:

 * Change their password
 * Configure [Google Drive synchronization]